Cloudeko/cloudeko-zenei/README.md

 # Cloudeko Zenei

-Zenei is a open-source user management system that allows you to use authentication, user management and organizations management in your applications.
+Zenei (as Vanguard from japanese) is a open-source user management system that allows you to use authentication, user management and organizations management in your applications.

 It's built with [Quarkus](https://quarkus.io) and provides authentication via OAuth2.